 If you want faster transaction times and smaller transfer fees, go for Bitcoin Cash transactions.

 Ultimately, the choice is up to you.
 There are advantages and disadvantages for both BTC and BCH.
 If what you are looking for is investing in a stable long-term coin that has the market size and popularity over the world to keep going higher over the years, choose Bitcoin.
 Alternatively, if you want faster transaction times and smaller transfer fees, then go for Bitcoin Cash.

 Both of them are set to increase in value over time as they are the leaders of cryptocurrency markets.
 Bitcoin Cash transaction is a popular option for those who hate to wait for their transaction to be processed from one wallet to another.
 Therefore, if you want speed – choose BCH.
 If you want a store of value – choose Bitcoin transaction.

 Conclusion – Bitcoin is still the king

-Bitcoin has been the blockchain cryptocurency that everyone has spoken about for the past years.
+Bitcoin has been the blockchain cryptocurrency that everyone has spoken about for the past years.
 Despite many Bitcoin deniers and critics’ attempts to prove that there are other alternatives, BTC continues to dominate the market with an ever-increasing market cap that recently broke the $1 trillion mark.

-Many analysts predict that BTC has the potential to overtake the market cap of gold over in either this bullish market cycle or the next.
+Many analysts predict that BTC has the potential to overtake the market cap of gold in either this bullish market cycle or the next.
 Gold`s market cap is currently valued at around $10-$11 trillion.
 Therefore, Bitcoin still has more room to grow in order to reach this price prediction.

 However, when considering how fast Bitcoins price has increased over the years, we are sure that the $11 trillion mark is more than a possibility for Bitcoin.